Skip to main content

 This plan may include a treatment you have not tried before.

-You may need psychological treatment and medicine.
+You may need psychological therapy and medicine.
 A combination of 2 different medicines is also an option.

 Content supplied by the NHS and adapted for Ireland by the HSE